NEW YORK WORLD'S FAIR

 Photos courtesy of John Dean

 Issued privately by Baker & Co.
-Inc., now Baker Platinum Division of Engelhard Industries, Inc., "world's largest refiners and fabricators of precious metals."
+Inc., later Baker Platinum Division of Engelhard Industries, Inc., "world's largest refiners and fabricators of precious metals", now part of BASF Corporation.
 Four (4) sizes-- 1/2, 1, 5 and 10 oz.--sold at Baker's booth at Fair for $24 per oz., metal's retail value then (vs. $300 per oz. in 2006.)
 Only 1 oz. size qualifies for listing here.

 Discovered 1803 by British scientist W. H. Wollaston and named from Pallas Athena, Goddess of Wisdom, Good Fortune and Health, palladium is one of 6 precious metals of platinum group; used widely in electrical contacts, in jewelry and as catalyst.
 On basis of world production, palladium is slightly rarer than platinum which, in turn, is 14 times as rare as gold.